xerox-xcom/xcom-vds/README.md

 It can be deployed via command line:
     $ aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name xcom-vds-poc --template-body file://fargate.yml

-The AWS client will need to be configured, with a user account with sufficient privileges:
+The AWS client will need to be configured, with a user account with sufficient privileges (to be tweaked for minimum perms):
 - AmazonEC2FullAcces
 - AmazonECS_FullAccess
 - AmazonRoute53FullAcccess